TNT Express facing interference with some of its systems

 "We are assessing the situation and are implementing remediation steps as quickly as possible," a spokesman said.

 A global ransomware attack on Tuesday hit computers at Russia's biggest oil company, Ukraine's international airport, global shipping firm A.P.
-Moller-Maersk (MAERSKb.CO) and the world's biggest advertising agency WPP (WPP.L).
+Moller-Maersk and the world's biggest advertising agency WPP.

 Reporting by Clement Rouget; Writing by Maya Nikolaeva; Editing by Edmund Blair